Anaswarakorangot/odoo_hackathon/README.md

 ---

-## 👥 Team
+## Team

-Built with ❤️ by the NEOTORQUE team during the Odoo Hackathon.
+Built with ❤️ by the DevNova team during the Odoo Hackathon.

 ---